kon-f/Multilingual_Story_Reader_Android_App/README.md

 # 📖 Multilingual Story Reader Android App

-This Android application enables users to read historical stories in multiple languages (Greek, French, and English), track reading statistics, and listen to story narrations using text-to-speech.
+This Android application enables users to read famous fairytales in multiple languages (Greek, French, and English), track reading statistics, and listen to story narrations using text-to-speech.

 ---